-The European based cruise line will send the MSC Lirica to Shanghai, China in 2016 after having travelled across continents.
-The vessel will depart Rio de Janeiro, Brazil on March 3rd, 2016 and sail a 60-day Grand Voyage ending in Shanghai on May 1st, 2016.
+The European based cruise line will send the MSC Lirica to Shanghai, China in 2016 after having traveled across continents.
+The vessel will depart Rio de Janeiro, Brazil on March 3rd, 2016, and sail a 60-day Grand Voyage ending in Shanghai on May 1st, 2016.

 Gianni Onorato, MSC Cruises CEO declared:

 “We are delighted to once more be able to offer our guests a brand new itinerary – from Brazil to China via Europe – which offers the chance to visit some of the most appealing places on earth, certainly across a huge array of people and cultures.”

 Three different versions of the Grand Voyage, with Shanghai as final destination, will be offered to cruise lovers and eager travellers from 21 August 2015.
 MSC Cruises’ guests will have the opportunity to depart from Rio de Janeiro in Brazil, Genoa in Italy or Dubai in the UAE.

 “This new Grand Voyage offering is proof of our steadfast commitment to offer our experienced guests and holiday-makers innovative and sought-after destinations.
 As MSC Cruises continues to expand the destinations it calls – such as Cuba that we recently announced – we are further enhancing our global offering while providing travellers best-in-class experiences and service.”